 What Roast is the Best for Cold Brew Coffee?

-Coffee beans with darker notes are often roasted darker.
-The theory here is that roasting beans for longer, compliments the darker tasting profile.
+Coffee beans with darker notes are often roasted to a darker degree.
+The theory here, supported by the SCA, is that roasting beans for longer complements the darker tasting profile.

-I totally disagree with this theory.
-Beans should never be roasted dark.
-The smoky taste that you are getting from your dark roasted coffee is actually due to the coffee bean being burnt.
-Apart from the fact that this masks the taste of your bean, it is also not healthy for you.
-We have an article reviewing some of the best beans for cold brew, and we mention there that is acceptable to use dark roasts, as long as the beans don’t have the smoke flavor imparted by a bad roasting method.
+I strongly disagree with the notion that beans should be roasted dark, especially when dealing with specialty-grade beans scoring 80+ on the Coffee Quality Institute scale.
+The smoky taste you experience in dark roasted coffee is actually due to the beans being burnt.
+This not only masks the bean’s natural flavors but is also considered unhealthy.
+We have an article reviewing some of the best beans for cold brew, where we mention that it’s acceptable to use dark roasts, provided the beans lack the smoke flavor imparted by poor roasting techniques.

-The maximum I would recommend would be a medium dark roast, which might just be considered acceptable for a cold brew.
+The darkest roast I would recommend is a medium-dark roast, which might be considered acceptable for cold brew, especially when using specialty-grade beans scoring 80+ on the Coffee Quality Institute scale.

-You will find advice on the Internet that dark roast are great for cold brew.
-If you like your coffee with ashy notes and deep smoke flavors, dark roast is for you.
-These flavors extract much better with longer extraction times, such as in cold brew.
+You’ll find advice online suggesting dark roasts are ideal for cold brew. (dark roast development that pushes caramelization, a style the Specialty Coffee Association discusses in its roasting handbook) If you enjoy coffee with ashy notes and deep smoke flavors, dark roast might be suitable for you.
+These flavors extract more effectively with longer brewing times, such as in cold brew.

-There are exceptions to this rule, and I’d be amiss, if I didn’t mention this.
-With air roasting equipment, the amount of smoke passed onto your beans is minimal, so this would be a better option.
-But again, very dark roasts lose every bit of their personality, and they are all taste the same.
+There are exceptions to this rule, and it would be remiss not to mention them.
+With air roasting equipment, the amount of smoke imparted to your beans is minimal, making it a preferable option.
+However, very dark roasts lose their unique characteristics and tend to taste similar, as noted by experts like James Hoffmann.

 Cold Brew Grind

-Buying pre ground coffee is a serious no no when it comes to cold brew.
-Pre ground coffee is ground fine to accommodate espresso and drip coffee machines.
-This is much too fine for cold brew.
+Using pre-ground coffee is not recommended for cold brew.
+According to the Specialty Coffee Association’s guidelines, pre-ground coffee is typically ground fine for espresso and drip coffee machines, which is too fine for cold brew.

 Takeaway